distkeys/distkets.github.io/_posts/2014-02-16-context-switch.markdown

 •    Server Stub and RPC Communication Package – In Kernel Space<br>
 •    Server – In user space on remote machine<br>

-User makes an RPC call like a regular procedure call which result in calling User stub and later the RPC communication package which is called the RPC runtime often.
+User makes an RPC call like a regular procedure call which result in calling User stub and later the RPC communication package which is often called the RPC runtime.
 This process involves the context switching, and the kernel takes care of RPC request using user stub and RPC runtime for marshaling data and sending to the receiver.

 At the receiving end, the receiving and unmarshal of a data packet is done by RPC runtime and server stub.
 The data is sent to the required user process for execution.
 This is the point of context switch at the receiving side.
 The same procedure happens while sending the result back to the sender for the RPC request.
 The whole process involves the four context switches.
 Four context switches are because the interrupt handler receives the incoming packets and delivers to the correct process.
 It can be reduced to even two context switches if an incoming message can be delivered directly to the correct process without the intervention of interrupt handler.